mapbox/tutorials/README.md

     - Relevant downloading instructions
     - A general synopsis of what the tutorial will do
 - These projects will omit any sensitive information such as Access Tokens, so you will need to replace these elemnents with your own.
-- These projects will abide by to a related git ignore so when you download
+- This repo will continuously update its git ignore file to accommodate all project types, allowing you to download projects without unnecessary bloat from unneeded files.